edinburgh-napier/SET09102/notes/unit2_processes/issues_tips.md

     > Get familiar with the use of labels (e.g., bug, feature, priority) and milestones (grouping
     > issues under larger goals or releases).
     >
-    > Use labels and milestones to categorize and prioritize your issues.
+    > Use labels and milestones to categorise and prioritise your issues.
 For example, mark bugs as
     > bug or feature requests as enhancement.
-This helps with organizing and filtering tasks.
+This helps with organising and filtering tasks.

 7. Practice Writing Clear Issues